ebonnal/streamable/README.md

 ### `concurrency`

-Set the `concurrency` param to apply the transformation concurrently, only `concurrency` upstream elements are pulled for processing; the next upstream element is pulled only when a result is yielded downstream.
+Set the `concurrency` param to apply the transformation concurrently.

-It preserves the upstream order by default, set `as_completed=True` to yield results as they become available.
+`concurrency` upstream elements are processed in-flight.

+Preserve upstream order unless you set `as_completed=True`.

 #### via threads